Dance Auditions & Scholarships

 Is there a video requirement in order to complete my application even if I plan on auditioning on-campus?

 Yes.
-Due to a restricted number of audition slots, we ask that students applying for on-campus auditions include a brief video of barre, center, and en point exercises in an attempt to pre-screen and properly place you in the correct class for your audition.
-A more in-depth explanation of this requirement and its components can be found on the landing page of all of our applications on getacceptd.com.
+Due to a restricted number of audition slots, we ask that students applying for on-campus auditions include a brief (2-3 minute) preliminary video of barre, center, and en point exercises in an attempt to pre-screen and properly place you in the correct class for your audition.
+A more in-depth explanation of this requirement and its components can be found on the landing page of all of our applications on getacceptd.com/mercyhurst once a track of study has been selected from the left drop down menu.